ColdFusionX/Information-Security-Policy/InformationSecurity_Policy.md

 ## Enforcement

-- Any employee fount to have violated this policy may be subject to disciplinary action, up to and including termination of employment.
+- Any employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.